pramnora/NodeJS/README.md

 https://nodejs.org/en/
 ...and, on the front page it has 2 x download buttons: [LTS]/[Current].
 I usually pick to download what is the current most version...which also tends to be the most up to date version, as well.
 Right now, I'm using Windows 10; and, this will download the Windows automatic set up (.msi) file; after this file has completed downloading; then, you simply click on it to run; and, keep on clicking [OK] to accept all of the program defaults; finally, click on [Finish]; and, that's it, you're all done...in just merely a few minutes.

--(**NOTE**: If you ever wish to uninstall Node; then, it really is quite as simple and straight forwards as uninstalling any other Windows program; just look inside of Programs Manager; and, then, click: Uninstall.)-

 Next, go and run a DOS prompt...use [Windows Picture Icon key] + [R]...and, type in: cmd...next, press [OK].
 Then, if you type in at the DOS command prompt either of the two following commands it will tell you which version you are using:

 node -v
 v6.10.1
 npm -v
 4.4.4

--(**NOTE**: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
-NPM, allows you to download other Node programs.
-To learn more go to: http://ww.npm.org.)-

 Now, in order to load Node to run inside of Windows DOS Prompt; simply, type in...